 We’re exploring the space where science and culture intersect, and we’re doing it over drinks.

-This evening social lecture series features some of the best minds in science.
+Grab a brew and pull up a chair.
+This evening lecture series features some of the best minds in science in a fun, social environment.
 From the sensation of being hugged by an octopus to quantum mechanics, Science on Tap looks to answer questions you never knew you had!

 March 29, 2018- Dr. Takeshi Inomata - Clues to the Origins of Maya Civilization Revealed